Ecologist Green Party of Mexico

-The Ecologist Green Party of Mexico (Partido Verde Ecologista de México, /es/, PVEM or PVE) is a green political party in Mexico.
+The Ecologist Green Party of Mexico (Partido Verde Ecologista de México, /es/, PVEM or PVE), also known as the Green Party, is a green political party in Mexico.
 Founded in 1986, the party is associated with Jorge González Torres and his son Jorge Emilio González Martínez.

 It has seldom received more than 10% of the vote nationwide, but in the 21st century has joined alliances with different major parties (PAN in the federal elections of 2000, PRI from 2003 to 2018, and most recently Morena from 2019 on).

 It is not recognized as a fellow green party by the European Green Party, and is known for its heavy use of advertising, and for (at times) taking stances on issues not usually associated with the international Green movement (such as support for capital punishment and extension of school hours).